theosanderson/taxonium/README.md

 Find out more in [📚 the documentation](https://taxonium.readthedocs.io/en/latest/).

+### load really huge trees?

+For trees larger than about 6M tips, loading local trees in the browser at Taxonium.org can be unreliable on some systems due to browser memory limitations.
+To avoid these issues, use the [Taxonium desktop app](https://docs.taxonium.org/en/latest/app.html).

 ## See Taxonium in action

 - [Cov2Tree](https://cov2tree.org/) - (the repo that runs this is [here](https://github.com/theosanderson/cov2tree))